-But if you’re genuinely looking for a creamy potato salad to bring to all your summer BBQs and potlucks this year, but aren’t a huge fan of mayo in salads, then please let me introduce you to one of my favorite summer side dishes, the Creamy Greek Yogurt Potato Salad.
+If you’re looking for a creamy potato salad to bring to all your summer BBQs and potlucks this year, but aren’t a huge fan of mayo in salads, then please let me introduce you to one of my favorite summer side dishes, the Creamy Greek Yogurt Potato Salad!

 First, you’ll need to know that I’m an ultra lazy cook and try to make my life as easy as possible at all times in the kitchen.

 - I use small new potatoes and don’t peel them; that way I just boil and slice them into rounds

 - I cook the eggs right in the pot with the potatoes

 - I don’t mix the dressing separately, I just chuck everything into one bowl and mix

 Boil the eggs and potatoes, drain and let them cool enough so you can touch them without swearing.